sqlitecloud/docs/src/pages/docs/commands/list-info.md

 ## Description

-The LIST INFO command is used to retrieve general information about the server.
-To retrieve a single specific information use the GET INFO **key** command.
+The LIST INFO command retrieves general information about the server.
+To retrieve a single specific information, use the GET INFO **key** command.

 ## Return